dmsm2000/thedogbreed/README.md

 # Thedogbreed

-This DogBreed app is developed in response to the challenge proposed by Sword Health for the Android Developer position.
+This DogBreed app is developed in response to the challenge proposed by XXXXXXX for the Android Developer position.
 The app is designed to showcase a collection of dog breeds, allowing users to explore various breeds' details, search for specific breeds, and even save their favorite breeds locally.

 # Features
 Browse a collection of dog breeds.